magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/blocks/integrations/basic/thingsboard-create-thethingsstack-integration-block.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=addIntegrationSteps %}

-Now we can move to ThingsBoard to configure integration.
+Now we can move to IoT Hub to configure integration.

-### Create integration in ThingsBoard
+### Create integration in IoT Hub

-Next we will create "**The Things Stack**" (TTS) integration inside the ThingsBoard.
+Next we will create "**The Things Stack**" (TTS) integration inside the IoT Hub.

 At first, copy the code, we will need it to create the uplink converter: